BSL-Kyutech/tmsim/README.md

 ## How to get started

 1. Install the Unity Hub (https://unity.com/).
 You can leave Unity Editor not installed.
 The installation of the adequate version will be recommended at the first launch of the project.
 1. Clone this repo.
 For Win11 user: You can use git CLI of WSL2 but don't clone into the WSL2 volume.
-Move to the Win11 original volume (ex: `/mnt/c/...`).
+Move to the Win11 original volume (ex: `/mnt/c/...`) and clone it.
 1. Download the latest release of ros2-for-unity.
 The standalone version is easier to use and recommended.
 1. *The installation procedure may be close to being updated.
 Check* (https://github.com/RobotecAI/ros2-for-unity/pull/95).
 Extract the ZIP file and copy the `Ros2ForUnity` directory into `tmsim/Assets` directory.
 For Ubuntu user: Make sure `libspdlog-dev` and `libtinyxml2-dev` installed.
 This issue can be found here: (https://github.com/RobotecAI/ros2-for-unity/issues/78).
 1. Launch the Unity Hub installed.
 Click `Projects` on the left side pane and `Open` on the right.
 Choose the `tmsim` directory to open.
 Click the `tmsim` project in the list to launch.
 The first launch will take some time due to Unity Editor installation, etc.